 How to Write a good Cv

 When it comes to job hunting, your CV is paramount.
 Get it right, and you’ll have an interview in no time, but get it wrong, and you may face rejection after rejection.
-Every CV is different as you want to show why your set of skills makes you suitable for the position you’re applying for at that moment, but all follow a similar structure.
+Every Curriculum Vitae is different as you want to show why your set of skills makes you suitable for the position you’re applying for at that moment, but all follow a similar structure.

 This guide will show you how to write a great CV that’s ready for 2018 and beyond.